 Eastern Pennsylvania Alliance for Clean Transportation

-The Eastern Pennsylvania Alliance for Clean Transportation works with vehicle fleets, fuel providers, community leaders, and other stakeholders to reduce petroleum use in transportation.
+The Eastern Pennsylvania Alliance for Clean Transportation works with vehicle fleets, fuel providers, community leaders, and other stakeholders to save energy and promote the use of domestic fuels and advanced vehicle technologies in transportation.

-In 2006, Bandiero was elected to the Board of Directors of the Greater Philadelphia Clean Cities (GPCC) Coalition, where he served for over 2-1/2 years.
-In 2009, he was unanimously elected as Executive Director of the GPCC, where he continues to serve.
+Tony Bandiero was elected to the Board of Directors of the Greater Philadelphia Clean Cities (GPCC) Coalition in 2006, where he served for over 2-1/2 years.
+In 2009, he was unanimously elected as Executive Director of the GPCC.

 - Designated: September 22, 1993

-- Boundary: Counties: Adams, Berks, Bradford, Bucks, Carbon, Chester, Columbia, Cumberland, Dauphin, Delaware, Franklin, Lackawanna, Lancaster, Lebanon, Lehigh, Luzerne, Lycoming, Monroe, Montgomery, Montour, Northampton, Northumberland, Perry, Philadelphia, Pike, Schuylkill, Snyder, Sullivan, Susquehanna, Tioga, Union, Wayne, Wyoming and York
+- Local/Regional Service Area: Counties: Adams, Berks, Bradford, Bucks, Carbon, Chester, Columbia, Cumberland, Dauphin, Delaware, Franklin, Lackawanna, Lancaster, Lebanon, Lehigh, Luzerne, Lycoming, Monroe, Montgomery, Montour, Northampton, Northumberland, Perry, Philadelphia, Pike, Schuylkill, Snyder, Sullivan, Susquehanna, Tioga, Union, Wayne, Wyoming and York

 Alternative Fueling Stations

 Learn about just some of the projects from Eastern Pennsylvania Alliance for Clean Transportation.
-Visit the Eastern Pennsylvania Alliance for Clean Transportation website for more projects and information.Also see:
+Visit the Eastern Pennsylvania Alliance for Clean Transportation website for more projects and information.Projects and Case Studies